adamrcm/adamrcm/README.md

 ## 🚀 What I'm Up To
 * **UPCOMING - Lux:** Facial recognition program, details coming soon.
-* **CURRENT - Kilo:** Personal url-shortener, used in practice for learning and developing with Springboot.
+* **CURRENT - Kilo:** Personal url-shortener, used in practice for learning and developing with Springboot
-* **CURRENT - Echo:** A video processing python script/application that is currently being used in development for the LABLAB x AMD ACT II Hackathon
-* **PAUSED - Mylo:** iOS app that integrates Google Generative AI with native voice synthesis as a desk companion.
-(Paused due to lack of hardware)
+* **CURRENT - Nyx:** Using machine learning in order to develop a minecraft robot.
 * **Full-Stack & Automation:** Building everything from custom Discord bots to web backends with Laravel.
 * **Hardware & Mechanics:** Dipping into mobile hardware diagnostics and automotive mechanics in my spare time.